-Are you looking for a unique Valentine’s Day gift!
-How about a DIY Valentine’s Day succulent arrangement!
+Are you looking for a unique Valentine’s Day gift?
+How about a DIY Valentine’s Day succulent arrangement?
+Forget the cut flowers, give a gift that keeps on living!

 I have a passion for succulents and I love making succulent arrangements.
-I make arrangements for all seasons and my most recent arrangements were for Valentine’s Day!
+I make arrangements for all seasons and in this post, we’ll go over how to make arrangements for Valentine’s Day!

-So why not make your own Valentine’s Day succulent arrangement that will keep on living!
-It’ll be the perfect gift for your loved ones or to simply keep for yourself!
+So why not make your own Valentine’s Day succulent arrangement that will continue to grow?
+It’s the perfect gift for your loved one or to simply keep for yourself!

-Some great options as you’re looking for the perfect pot is anything red, white, or pink, because those are Valentine’s Day colors!
-Or something heart shaped.
+As you’re looking for the perfect container great options include, anything red, white, or pink.
+Or something heart-shaped.

 In fact, the pink pot that I found was at Target and it was only $3!